Bickeykr/100DaysOfCode/ResourcesThatMayHelpYou.md

-# Resources which may help you
+# Resources that may help you

 ## If you would like to start your own 100DaysOfCode.
 (All info you would ever want to start)
 1. [100daysofcode.com](https://www.100daysofcode.com/) (Official 100DaysOfCode website)